Alternative Fashion Strategies

 Students majoring in the following programs are restricted from pursuing a minor in Alternative Fashion Strategies:

-The Alternative Fashion Strategies minor may require an application for admission.
-Application information will be available in May.
+The Alternative Fashion Strategies minor requires an application for admission.
+Applications are available to eligible students via mynewschool.edu.